 extended supports.

-The VR counselor, the designated RPS or RPSS, the VR Supervisor, and the state program specialist assigned to specialized employment strategies, as well as any others, review the business plan.
+The VR counselor, the designated regional specialist assigned to self-employment, the VR Supervisor, and the state program specialist assigned to specialized employment strategies, as well as any others, review the business plan.

 The VR counselor provides the customer with VR1803, Simple Business Plan, or VR1804, Comprehensive Business Plan, to use for developing the business plan.